minprog/app-studio/35 Android Reference/31 Volley/10 Content.md

 That `getParams()` method will be called as soon as the request is ready to submit to the server.
 Your task is to create a `HashMap` with the parameters that you would like to send to the server and `return` these.

-## Creating the POST request
+## Using the POST request

-Creating and starting the request works exactly like other requests.
+Creating and starting the request works like other requests.

     String url = "sampleurl.com/post";
     RequestQueue queue = Volley.newRequestQueue(context);